The Big Picture of the Adrenal Glands and the HPA Axis

 - Most of the studies on stress and symptoms analyze PERCEIVED STRESS

 This last bullet point is significant.
 Notice that studies are mainly looking at perceived stress, not actual stress hormone levels.
 It is not to say that stress hormone levels do not have an impact, but that our perception of stress plays a VERY big role in the affect that stress actually has on our health and well-being.
-In our Mindfulness Medicine Certification Program (functional medicine and mindfulness training for practitioners / doctors), we look deeply at this concept through research-based studies as well as what we have seen clinically.
+In our Functional Medicine Certification Program we look deeply at this concept through research-based studies as well as what we have seen clinically.

 Research strongly supports that our beliefs, thoughts and emotions regarding stress have an important role in health.
 Because of this, it is essential that we take both a mind and a body approach to working with stress and the adrenal glands / HPA axis.
 Even if we can balance hormone levels, if a person still perceives that they are under an unpleasant sort of stress, they can still have many real symptoms and health problems.
 This is not to say that we should ignore stress hormone levels, as they too have many physiological detrimental effects that must not be ignored.
 Basically, it is essential that we work with the mind and the perception of stress in addition to balancing hormone levels if we are truly going to help someone live a healthy life that is not influenced by the negative effects of stress and one’s relationship to it.